 Serial0/1 unassigned YES unset administratively down down

-In the same way, the interfaces of the Cisco Router R2 are configured as follows:
+In the same way, we set up the ports for the Cisco Router R2 like this:

 R2#conf t